Cast Iron Plants - Aspidistra

 Persistent droughts will result in crispy brown sections across its foliage.
 Allow the affected leaf to thoroughly brown over before removing it with a clean pair of scissors, as puncturing the soft tissue may cause bacterial diseases further down the line.
 Introduce a watering schedule or pebble tray to avoid the risk of dehydration in the future.

 Yellow leaf spots on your Aspidistra can be a case of disease or pests.
-If it is a disease, be sure to remove the individual affected plant from the pot and discard.
-For issues of pests (most likely Scale), click on this link to learn more about eradication.
+If it is a disease, the only way to address this is by repotting the plant & ensuring it's fertilised once every third water to improve its strength to overcome the illness.
+For issues of pests, (most likely Scale, Spider Mites or Thrips), click on this link to learn more about eradication these critters.

 A loss of variegations is caused by too little light.
 Despite Aspidistra being an excellent choice for shady locations, it'll come at the cost of its variegations for multi-coloured specimens.
 Move the plant into a brighter area with minimal direct sunlight to allow the variegations to appear on the new growth.
 If you aren't entirely displeased about the loss, simply skip this step.
 Alternatively, extreme variegations that hinder the plant from developing chlorophyll (green pigmentation) is typically caused by too much sunlight.